Can I save on my modular home costs by doing my own [foundation, lighting, garage, etc]?

 Check with your contractor before assuming that they offer builder allowances.
 If your modular home builder does permit allowances, ensure that you know exactly how much they allot.

 If you have questions about how you might save on your modular home costs, call Next Modular today.
-We serve homeowners living within 70 miles of Goshen, Indiana.
+We serve homeowners in Goshen, Indiana, and anywhere else in Illinois, Michigan, Indiana, or Ohio.